swiftlang/swift-testing/Sources/Testing/Testing.docc/DefiningTests.md

 configured with a test target.
 For help configuring a package to use the testing library, see <doc:TemporaryGettingStarted>.

-## Importing the testing library
+## Import the testing library

-To import the testing library, add the following to the Swift source file that will contain the test:
+To import the testing library, add the following to the Swift source file that contains the test:

 ```swift
 import Testing